 The rising sun silhouetted white breakers crashing onto the shore.
 The ocean seemed angry, as if she had tossed out of bed on the wrong side of the world.
 We stood silently in thought, prayer and admiration.
-Her thundering voice challenged our spirit of adventure.
+Her deep thundering voice challenged our spirit of adventure.

 It was almost time to leave, but I longed to have one final surf.
 It was to be my farewell challenge to another summertime companion, the ocean.

 In a desperate effort to keep my nose above the surface, I forced my head back and gazed upward.
-The morning sky was a perfect blue and the drifting clouds were billows of white.
+The morning sky was a perfect blue and the peaceful clouds were billows of white.
 There, amid the violence, I understood the reality of faith.

 Then out of nowhere, I heard a human voice.
 The sound shocked me.
-It was my close friend, Dennis, his curly black hair bobbing well above the surface next to me.
+It was my friend, Dennis, his curly black hair bobbing well above the surface next to me.

 I pleaded with him to return to shore.
 Why had he come out?
 I could not possibly make it back.
 “Please leave me and go back!”